E-commerce-Website-Team-2/Assignment/README.md

 DataIngestion folder consists of the data ingestion API, which will be run using curl commands.
 The below curl commamnds have to be run when inside DataIngestion folder.

-  `curl 127.0.0.1:6000/category -d @category.json -H 'Content-Type:application/json`
+  `curl 127.0.0.1:6000/category -d @category.json -H 'Content-Type:application/json`<br>
   `curl 127.0.0.1:6000/products -d @out.json -H 'Content-Type:application/json'`

 ## How to run website
-This would be run on docker using **docker-compose up -d --build** while inside the project directory.
+This would be run on docker using `docker-compose up -d --build` while inside the project directory.
 The frontend will be running on port 6000.

 ## Screenshots of Application